Home / Soup / Lamb Vegetable Soup

 Spoonful of lamb vegetable soup.

-With the crisp chill that comes with fall, many mark it as the start of soup season.
+With the crisp chill that comes with fall, many mark it as the start of soup season which lasts all winter long.
 But I love soup so much, I’ll make it year round!
 While a warm bowl is great on a cold day, I find it can bring comfort regardless of the season or weather.
+A few of my favorite soup recipes include Asian Chicken Soup with Soba Noodles, Slow Cooker Lebanese Chicken Soup and Roasted Root Vegetable Soup.
 This Lamb Vegetable Soup is a great twist on the classic veggie soup.
+I love to serve this with a side lentil salad!
+This recipe calls for a slew of different vegetables, but you can use whatever you have on hand!

-• Switch your potatoes.
-Instead of Yukon gold potatoes, try using sweet potatoes instead.
+• Potatoes: I use Yukon gold potatoes, but you could try using sweet potatoes instead.

 How to Make Lamb Vegetable Soup